-CAREER AND PROFESSIONAL DEVELOPMENT CENTER
+CAREER AND PROFESSIONAL DEVELOPMENT

 One-on-One Career Coaching

-The CPD provides students and alumni with a variety of resources to aid you in your career journey.
+Career Development provides students and alumni with a variety of resources to aid you in your career journey.
 Most of those resources can be accessed on Handshake or on the Career and Professional Development Center Hub page.
 You can also explore potential careers, broken down by major, via What Can I Do With This Major?

 Internships are the combination of classroom and on-the-job work experience.
 Not all majors require an internship for graduation, but internships are a great way to stand out to potential employers and to start building a professional network.
 Depending on your major, you can earn up to twelve credits with departmental permission.
-Current students should stop by the CPD or schedule an appointment with a career counselor to learn about the internship process.
+Current students should stop by Career Development or schedule an appointment with a career counselor to learn about the internship process.

 Events and Workshops

-The CPD hosts a variety of career and professional-themed events in collaboration with employers, alumni, and other offices across campus.
+Our office hosts a variety of career and professional-themed events in collaboration with employers, alumni, and other offices across campus.
 These include resume building workshops, interview tips and practice sessions, networking events, career expos, and many more.